pestrela/music/traktor/README.md

   * convert MMM:SS to HH:MM:SS format.
 Winamp uses the first format, Adobe audition uses the second
 * cue_merge_cues.py:
   * this is the main tool.
 It merge back and forth any CUE file with any tracklist text file.
-    It can read either case from seperate or single files.
+    It can read either case from separate or single files.
 It also cleans the artist - title fields, and generates timestamped tracklists
 * cue_rename_cue.sh:
   *  matches the CUE file contents with the FILE tag.
 This is useful when you rename the files externally.